WolfTailVale/holocons-waypoints-whispcraft/README.md

    - Direct command: `/waypoints teleport <name>`
 3. **Set locations**:
    - Home: `/waypoints sethome` then right-click a location
-   - Camp: `/waypoints setcamp` then right-click a location
+   - Camp: `/setcamp` (automatically places banner at your current location)

 ### Camp Shortcuts

 Quick commands for camp management:

-- `/setcamp` - Set your camp location (same as `/waypoints setcamp`)
+- `/setcamp` - Automatically places a white banner at your location with your name and sets it as your camp
 - `/camp` - Teleport to your camp (same as `/waypoints teleport camp`)
-- `/unsetcamp` - Remove your camp location
+- `/unsetcamp` - Removes your camp location and the camp banner

+**Camp Features:**
+- **Automatic banner placement**: `/setcamp` places a white banner with "[PlayerName]'s Camp"
+- **Smart positioning**: Banner is placed on the ground or at your location if suitable
+- **Hologram display**: Shows camp name above the banner (visible to you)
+- **Auto-cleanup**: `/unsetcamp` removes both the banner and hologram
+- **Replaces existing**: Setting a new camp removes any previous camp banner

 ### Staff Commands